 Do you participate in a project which has automated UI tests?
 Do you get annoyed by the fact that your CI environment is flaky because of UI tests?
 Do you have enough of maintaining multiple slave nodes of your Jenkins installation just for the sake of OS specific browser behaviour?
 If you find any of the questions familiar, please read this article where I try to explain what drove me to an obvious solution for a configuration madness I was going through in every project.

 The approach I’m describing is nor new nor really innovative.
-I think that I was even surprised myself that I haven’t thought of it years before.
+I was even surprised myself that I haven’t thought of it years before.

 After quick research, I’ve found a solution to use headless option to run UI tests.
 Unfortunately, the team was bound to a Firefox version which did not have a headless option yet.
 Turned out that another approach was to use xvfb.
 If I recall correctly I was following this blog article http://elementalselenium.com/tips/38-headless in order to get the tests running.
 With